adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

 make map - 3 hours till 5pm
 make framework 3 hours till 8pm
-dont forget to live
 quote harry potter and make everyone in the world an AI-speaking wizard cause GPT is trendy and the singularity has begun
 AGI in 4-7 years
 we dont know whats about to occur, just document progress and finish with wealth and health

-get married at 44 like paul graham or 35 like tynan

 make good bets = ultimate skill use time well = ultimate skill